1993–94 United States Senate hearings on video games: Mortal Kombat

 Fighting games had become a lucrative property after the release of Capcom's arcade Street Fighter II: The World Warrior in 1991, which established many conventions of the genre.
 While Sega lured many of Nintendo's third-party developers to break their exclusivity agreements to publish games only for the Nintendo consoles, Capcom remained loyal to Nintendo, licensing only a few titles to Sega to publish, and only the SNES received the home console port of Street Fighter II in 1992, which was said to help keep the SNES sales ahead of the Genesis in the United States for that year.

 Numerous other fighting games followed to try to capture on Street Fighter IIs success, but most notably was Midway's Mortal Kombat, first released as an arcade game in 1992.
-Mortal Kombat was highly controversial at its release: as a fighter game, the game has photo-realistic sprites of the game's characters, graphic spurting of blood on several hits, and a number of "fatalities" such as decapitation or impaling a body on spikes.
+Mortal Kombat was highly controversial at its release.
+Unlike Street Fighter II, which used traditional handmade sprites that resembled cartoon or comic book illustrations, Mortal Kombat used digital scans of live actors, with graphic depictions of blood and gore (notably the infamous Fatality finishing moves) that were largely absent from other fighting games at the time.
 Despite the game's advertising indicating the game was meant for mature audiences, the perception that video games were still aimed at children caused parents and other concerned groups to criticize the violence within the game.
 However, at this point, Mortal Kombat was only an arcade game, making it relatively easy to segregate it from other arcade games if necessary.
 Greg Fischbach, the co-founder and CEO of Acclaim Entertainment, the company that had secured the license for home console versions of the game, said that while the negative press attention helped to boost the game's popularity, "[w]e didn't want that press or publicity", and recognized that the industry might need to take steps to quell similar problems in the future.